Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Aggravated Battery Constituting Child Abuse

-Another form of child abuse can be aggravated battery.
-When the crime of aggravated battery constituting child abuse under Florida Statute Section 827.03 is alleged, the prosecutor must prove the following elements beyond all reasonable doubt:
+For a crime of aggravated battery to be considered a form of child abuse under Florida Statute Section 827.03, the prosecutor must prove the following elements beyond all reasonable doubt:

-• The alleged offender committed a battery against the child by intentionally striking or touching the child against his or her will in a manner that caused bodily harm to the child
+• The alleged offender committed a battery against the child by intentionally striking or touching the child against his or her will and in a manner that caused bodily harm to the child; and

 Back to top